MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-security-access-identity.md

 There are two required levels of access to fully operate an AKS Arc cluster:

 - Access the AKS resource in your Azure subscription.
-  - Control scaling or upgrading your cluster using the AKS, enabled by Azure Arc APIs.
+  - Control scaling or upgrading your cluster using the AKS enabled by Azure Arc APIs.
   - Pull your **admin, certificate-based kubeconfig**.
   - Pull your **Entra ID enabled kubeconfig**.
 - Access to the Kubernetes API.
 This access is controlled by either: